proplot-dev/proplot/docs/why.rst

 Solution
 --------

-In ProPlot, tick locators, tick formatters, axis scales, property cycles, colormaps, normalizers, and `cartopy`_ projections are all "registered".
+In proplot, tick locators, tick formatters, axis scales, property cycles, colormaps, normalizers, and `cartopy`_ projections are all "registered".
 This is accomplished by defining "constructor functions" and passing various keyword arguments through these functions.